MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 ## AWS SSM Documents

 - SSM Documents are written in JSON or YAML
-- In SSM Documents we define parameters and actions.
-Documents are then executed by a specific service
+- We define parameters and actions in SSM Documents.
+These are then executed by a specific service
 - Documents are either managed by AWS or created and managed by users
-- Documents can be 4 different types:
+- Documents can be of 4 different types:
     - Command
     - Automation
     - Policy